Eight Focus Areas

 Behavioral Health Services

 Behavioral health is key to overall wellness, but too many Michigan residents go without this critical care.
 Our recently commissioned Behavioral Health Access Study found that 38% of Michigan residents with mental illness and 80% of those with substance use disorder go untreated.
 The Health Fund supports efforts to increase access to care, with an emphasis on behavioral health workforce expansion, integrated care, and use of technology.
 Examples include using telemedicine to extend the reach of the behavioral health workforce; expanding school-based behavioral healthcare; and integrating primary care and behavioral healthcare delivery.

 Foodborne Illness Prevention

 Preventable foodborne illnesses continue to sicken thousands of people daily and severely affect children, elderly and sick individuals.
-The Fund seeks proposals aimed at reducing foodborne illnesses, particularly among these vulnerable populations.
+The Health Fund seeks proposals aimed at public education on the risks of foodborne illness and reducing the incidence of foodborne illnesses, particularly among these vulnerable populations.

 Health-Related Transportation Services

 Getting to the doctor can be a major hurdle for older adults, people with disabilities, and families with limited transportation options.
 In Michigan, a tapestry of funding sources and providers attempt to meet this need, but too many still go without care for lack of transportation.
 The Health Fund supports health-related transportation solutions that improve local or regional health transportation systems, connect transit and healthcare providers, and engage users in program design and oversight.